-Closer to home, the History A Level course will see you study Britain's development towards democracy in the years before the Second World War, and closely examine the roles of the monarchy and the state in eighteenth century Britain.
+Closer to home, the History A Level course will see you study Britain's development towards democracy in the years before the Second World War, and you'll closely examine the roles of the monarchy and the state in eighteenth century Britain.

-Through your history study you'll gain an understanding of change over time and acquire a strong sense of historical perspective, detecting changes and continuities in the sweep of history.
+Through your study you'll gain an understanding of change over time and acquire a strong sense of historical perspective, detecting changes and continuities in the sweep of history.

 This A Level History syllabus is structured into five individual themes: